 Now there’s two ways you can do this – you can swirl it in or blend it all together.
 Guess which one I’m in favor of?
 Cookie butter in every bite!

 My sister’s comment?
 “This is ridiculous.”
 We couldn’t keep our hands off of it – and that was before it was in frozen form.
 You just may want to make a double batch.
 Or don’t.
 It you don’t want to devour the entire batch, have a share plan because it’s truly addicting!

 What’s your family’s favorite ice cream flavor?
 We love them all.
 I can’t wait to hear what you think of this one!
 Please come back and leave a five star review or Pin on Pinterest.

-In a mixing bowl, whip heavy cream until stiff peaks form.
+- In a mixing bowl, whip heavy cream gradually increasing speed until stiff peaks form.

-Fold in sweetened condensed milk and cookie butter until just combined.
-Don't over beat.
+- Fold in sweetened condensed milk and cookie butter until just combined.
+Do not over beat.

 - Pour into loaf pan.
 Freeze until solid.

 Estimated nutrition information is provided as a courtesy and is not guaranteed.